This website is not intended for children and we do not knowingly collect data relating to children.

 In some circumstances you can ask us to delete your data: see your legal rights below for further information.

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please see the Glossary section for a full definition of your legal rights.
+Please see the Your Legal Rights section below to find out more.
 If you wish to exercise any of the rights set out, please contact us.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Employing Company means any company that you are engaged or employed by, and with which adm is in contract with, for the provision of products and/or services.